cybersmily/cybersmily_datafort/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to an existing section/app or a new one?
 Please describe.**
-A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I would like to have X functionality in Character Generator to help with gameplay or Can you createa Y app to do a calculation for Z. Reference sourcebooks if available.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.